kr15h/ofxPiMapper/README.md

 Installation
 ---
-If you don't have a clue on how to set up your Pi - go to the [Raspberry Pi website](http://www.raspberrypi.org/downloads/) and follow the instructions there.
-I have been using Raspbian so far as well as [Satellite CCRMA](https://ccrma.stanford.edu/~eberdahl/satellite/) without problems.
+To set up your Raspberry Pi, go to the [Raspberry Pi website](http://www.raspberrypi.org/downloads/) and follow the instructions there.

 Another thing you need is a working [openFrameworks](http://openframeworks.cc) installation.
 Follow the guide to set up your Raspberry Pi.